 Especially if you’re an online store selling products or services.
 Or if you’re accepting payments.
 Or if you ask users to submit personal info using forms.

 Google prefers encrypted and secure sites (HTTPS and not HTTP) as these protect the users better.
 Chrome browser is showing a “Not Secure” warning against sites that are not secure.
 The warning shows up on any page that includes text input fields such as comments area, search box or contact form.

 Google Search Console is a valuable free tool that you should use

-Search Console (formerly known as the Webmaster Tools) is a free web app created by Google that’s an essential part of optimizing your site for search engines.
+Search Console (formerly known as the Webmaster Tools) is a free web app created by Google that’s an essential part of optimizing your blog for technical SEO.
 It can help you improve your site and thereby get more visitors.

 - You can see how your site appears in the search results

 - See which search phrases and queries people use to find your content

 - See which of your posts get most visitors from search

 - View clicks, impressions, click-through rates and average search positions for your content